ic3-software/ic3-reporting-api/doc/plugin/Theme.md

 Themes let you apply a consistent look and feel to your dashboards.
 It allows you to customize design aspects to meet the specific needs and give a consistent look through all dashboards.
-A theme allows for specifying the typographies, colors, components styles, variants, etc...
+A theme allows for specifying the typographies, colors, components styles, variants, etc.

 ### Typography